 Sarah Richards is the Founder and Director of Olive Road London Ltd. A creative sewer and maker, first taught by her nan’s Mary and Betty, she enjoyed making clothes for her Sindy dolls as a young child.
 Sarah went on to study Fashion & Design at the London College of Fashion at BTEC HND level.
 After college, Sarah enjoyed a career as a Junior Buyer for Arcadia for 6 years.

 A change in career, Sarah became an Executive Assistant working for the Guardian Newspaper whilst studying for a BSc in Health Sciences at the University of Westminster.

-Sarah became interested in a sustainable and ethical fashion whilst working at Cath Kidston.
+Sarah became interested in a sustainable fashion whilst working at Cath Kidston.
 Recently awarded a certificate from the University of Exeter and Fashion Revolution, she actively campaigns for a circular fashion economy including writing articles on the subject.
-Refashioning vintage textiles is a form of recycling and preventing fabrics from entering landfill.
-Sarah also teaches people to mend and re-model their clothes at a weekly class in East London in collaboration with sustainable textiles expert Eleanor Tull.
+Refashioning vintage fabrics is a form of recycling and prevents textiles from becoming waste and entering landfill.
+Sarah teaches people to mend and re-model their clothes at regular workshops around London in collaboration with Eleanor Tull and called Fast Fashion Therapy.

-Sarah lives with her husband in East London enjoying all the culture and history that London has to offer.
+Sarah lives with her husband in East London.